LUCID TRADING ARTICLE · RULES

 2. Highest EOD balance (from account history)

-3. Drawdown percentage (account rules section)
+3. Max loss limit amount (account rules section)

 Step 2: Calculate Drawdown Floor